(modified and accepted in Madrid, Spain, September 8th, 2022)

 - The WAB may be affiliated to the World Veterinary Association (WVA) or to any other Association as an independent associated member.
 The Secretary General of the WAB may liaise and correspond with the WVA on behalf of the WAB and will inform the WVA of the date and venue of upcoming meetings at least three years in advance.

 - In order to attain its objectives, the WAB may conclude an agreement (not necessarily attaining membership status) with other organizations.
-The President of the WAB is authorized to conclude an agreement if such is approved and passed by the Executive Committee.
+The President of the WAB is authorized to conclude an agreement if such is approved and passed by the Board of Governors (Board).

 Members of the WAB